 But what can we learn from this global experiment into remote work?
-To answer that question, we’ve compiled a list of 47 of the latest remote work statistics.
+To answer that question, we’ve compiled this list of the latest remote work statistics.

 The stats, facts, and trends below shed light into the current state of remote work and where it might be heading as we leave the pandemic behind us and move onto a new normal.
 We’ll be looking at data that can help us to answer important questions, such as: